1997 Grand National: Postponement

-The race was originally scheduled to be run on Saturday 5 April at 3:45pm.
-However, at 2:49pm one bomb threat was made via telephone to Aintree University Hospital in Fazakerley, and three minutes later a second was made via telephone to the police's control room in Bootle, both using recognised codewords of the Provisional Irish Republican Army (IRA).
+The race was originally scheduled to be run on Saturday 5 April at 3:45 pm.
+However, at 2:49 pm, a bomb threat was made via telephone to Aintree University Hospital in Fazakerley, with a second made three minutes later via telephone to the police's control room in Bootle.
+Both used recognised codewords of the Provisional Irish Republican Army (IRA).
 At least one device was warned to have been planted within Aintree Racecourse.
 This was one of several IRA threats in the lead up to the 1997 UK general election.

-The police evacuated 60,000 people from the course, stranding 20,000 racegoers, media personnel and those connected to the competing horses, as their vehicles remained locked inside the confines of the course.
+The police evacuated 60,000 people from the course, stranding 20,000 racegoers, media personnel, and those connected to the competing horses, as their vehicles remained locked inside the confines of the course.
 Initially, spectators were evacuated from the stands onto the course itself but after consultation with the police, course clerk Charles Barnett advised via the live broadcast that everyone would have to leave the course completely.
-This prompted tabloid headlines such as "We'll fight them on the Becher's", in reference to Winston Churchill's war-time speech We shall fight on the beaches.
+This prompted tabloid headlines such as "We'll fight them on the Becher's", in reference to Winston Churchill's war-time speech "We shall fight on the beaches".

 Most of the competing horses either travelled home or were moved to nearby Haydock.
 A dozen remained in the stables at Aintree.

-At 4:14pm, the police carried out two controlled explosions at the course.
+At 4:14 pm, the police carried out two controlled explosions at the course.
 Fewer than 10,000 of the original crowd were expected to return for the postponed race, but over 20,000 turned out at Aintree on Monday 7 April to watch Lord Gyllene gallop to a 25-length victory, 49 hours late.
 In a retrospective item broadcast during ITV's coverage of the 2017 Grand National, it was revealed that another bomb threat was made on Monday.
 However, Merseyside Police were confident that the threat was a hoax and the race went ahead without disruption.
 Former Assistant Chief Constable of Merseyside Police, Sir Paul Stephenson, believed a bomb was never planted at Aintree Racecourse.